- Who We Are

 Homelessness comes in many different forms.
 For some, an episode of homelessness is a once-in-a-lifetime event and can be ended by an increase in their income or access to affordable housing.
 Others experience episodic homelessness – they may experience homelessness sporadically throughout their lives, but tend not to be living on the streets or in shelters for long periods of time.
 These individuals and families may have a short stay in a homeless shelter, but are also likely to be “doubled up” – living with families and friends willing to offer a temporary home.

-About 18 percent of homeless individuals experience chronic long-term homelessness, which requires a more holistic response.
+As of 2012, about 3,000, of the 14,000 people experiencing homelessness in Connecticut fall under the chronic, long-term category.
 Often, those experiencing chronic homelessness have physical disabilities or mental illnesses that make it difficult for them to stay employed or housed.
 Many rely on emergency rooms for healthcare and are repeatedly incarcerated for minor offenses, at great expense to taxpayers.
 They may also shuttle in and out of the shelter system, which offers temporary relief but cannot adequately address the root causes of their homelessness.

 Homelessness usually does not result from a single cause but, instead a combination of events and circumstances.
 Individuals and families with low incomes and high housing costs are most at risk.
 The risk rises when these factors are combined with chronic conditions (such as mental illness, substance abuse or another chronic illness, or a physical disability) and the lack of family or friends who are able to help.